Business activities of the Chinese military: Cessation

-Stopping paid services
+Cessation of paid services

 The military's business activities were curbed after 1998.
 Some enterprises and other units of the military and armed police were transferred to local governments without compensation, but a part of them continued to operate in the name of "paid services".
 This special scope was concentrated in military and armed police hospitals.
-In November 2009, with the approval of the Central Military Commission, the four headquarters studied and formulated the "Opinions on Strengthening the Management of Paid Services Provided by Military Units to the Outside World" and issued it to the entire army and armed police for implementation.
+In November 2009, with the approval of the CMC, the four headquarters studied and formulated the "Opinions on Strengthening the Management of Paid Services Provided by Military Units to the Outside World" and issued it to the entire army and armed police for implementation.
 In 2010, the Leading Group for the Management of Paid Services Provided by the Whole Army was established.
 The Wei Zexi incident in 2016 and other events have once again led to public opinion calling on the military and armed police to completely stop providing paid services.

-On July 12, 2019, Han Zheng, member of the Standing Committee of the Political Bureau of the CCP Central Committee and Vice Premier of the State Council, announced at a summary and commendation meeting on the work of completely stopping the military's paid services that the task of completely stopping the military's paid services had been basically completed and the goal of the military not engaging in business activities had been basically achieved.
+On 12 July 2019, Vice Premier Han Zheng announced at a summary and commendation meeting on the work of completely stopping the military's paid services that the task of completely stopping the military's paid services had been basically completed and the goal of the military not engaging in business activities had been basically achieved.